-This section outlines treatments that are the standard of care (the best treatments available) for this specific type of cancer.
-Patients are also encouraged to consider clinical trials when making treatment plan decisions.
-A clinical trial is a research study to test a new treatment to prove it is safe, effective, and possibly better than standard treatment.
+This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of cancer.
+When making treatment plan decisions, patients are also encouraged to consider clinical trials.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
-For more information, read the Clinical Trials section.
+For more information, read the Clinical Trials and Latest Research sections.

 The biology and behavior of a breast cancer affects the treatment.
 Some tumors are small but grow fast, while others are large and grow slower.
 When planning the treatment for breast cancer, the doctor will consider many factors, including:

 - The tumor’s hormone receptor status (ER, PR) and HER2 status (see Diagnosis )